10 student-directed learning exercises to try with Paper™

 [DOWNLOAD: “A moment in history”]

 Offering students the chance to explore things from another person’s point of view can be a great way to practice critical thinking skills and promote active learning.
 In this exercise, students select a historical event or a period in time that interests them in some way.
-After researching the topic, learners are encouraged to compose a journal entry from the perspective of a person who was present at the time.
+After researching the topic, learners are encouraged to compose a journal entry from the perspective of a person who was present at the time, role-playing as an active firsthand participant in historical events.

 6. Practice making inferences